ianm1968/ToDoTake2/todo_app/README.md

 # DevOps Apprenticeship: To Do Checklist exercise-1

-## To Do checklist overview
+## To Do App overview

-This demonstration webapp uses Flask and poetry for development.
+This webapp uses Flask and poetry for development.
 See below for details.
 The application can be accessed on  a standard browser via HTTP port 5000.
 E.g. https://{server-ip-address-goes-here}:5000
 ## Using the app

-The app allows the user to enter an item into a To Do list.
+The app allows the user to create a 'To Do' item and track and update its progress using **To Do**, **Doing** and **Done** lists.

  - Enter the task text in the 'Task' edit at the top (black panel).
  - Click **'Add'** button - it will be added to the **'To Do' list (red panel)**.